 DRIVER AND FRONT PASSENGER SIDE AIRBAGS WITH FRONT PASSENGER OCCUPANT POSITION DETECTION SYSTEM (OPDS)

-Side airbags mounted in the outboard area of each MDX front seatback are designed to provide torso and pelvis protection in the event of a side impact.
-In addition, the front passenger's seat is equipped with Occupant Position Detection System (OPDS), an innovative technology designed to deactivate the side airbag if a child or small-stature adult leans into the side airbag deployment path.
-When the passenger returns to an upright seating position, the side airbag reactivates so it can deploy to help protect the occupant in a side impact.
+Side airbags mounted in the outboard portion of each MDX front seatback are designed to provide torso and pelvis protection in the event of a severe side impact.
+In addition, the front passenger seat is equipped with Occupant Position Detection System (OPDS), an innovative technology designed to deactivate the side airbag if a child or small-stature adult leans into the deployment path of the side airbag.
+When the front passenger returns to an upright seating position, the side airbag reactivates so it can deploy to help protect the occupant in a side impact.
 The unique system utilizes sensors in the passenger seatback to determine the height and position of the occupant.
-The 2010 MDX's side airbags have a 2-chamber design featuring a stiffer lower chamber to load the pelvis area earlier in the collision, along with a softer upper chamber to help reduce the likelihood of a rib injury.
+The MDX's side airbags have a 2-chamber design featuring a stiffer lower chamber to load the pelvis area earlier in the collision, along with a softer upper chamber to help reduce the likelihood of a rib injury.

-In a severe side impact or rollover, the MDX's side curtain airbags deploy from roof-mounted modules, to help provide head protection for front and outboard rear occupants.
-Side curtain airbags effectively cover the side window area from the front to rear seats in both side and rollover impact collisions.
+In a severe side impact or rollover, the MDX's side curtain airbags deploy from roof-mounted modules to help provide head protection for front and outboard rear occupants.
+Side curtain airbags effectively cover the side window area from the front to rear seats in both vehicle rollover and side impact collisions.
 Tests show that the g forces acting upon an outboard occupant's head are far lower with side curtain airbags.